 Buses

 The Cotswolds Discoverer Pass also includes unlimited bus travel around the Cotswolds.
-But it only includes services which are run by Stagecoach West – excluding their S2 bus route between Cheltenham and Oxford which isn’t covered by the pass.
+But it only includes selected services which are run by Stagecoach West – excluding routes like their S2 bus service between Cheltenham and Oxford which isn’t covered by this pass.

-Bus services around the Cotswolds are slightly confusingly run by six different bus companies so some areas aren’t included as their buses are run by Pulhams, Coachstyle or Faresaver instead.
+Bus services around the Cotswolds are confusingly run by nine different bus companies so some areas aren’t included as their buses are run by Pulhams, Coachstyle or Faresaver instead.

 Map of Cotswolds Discoverer Pass services